forseti-security/forseti-security/deployment-templates/README.md

 ```

 ### Using Deployment Templates
-The provided Deployment Templates are samples for you to use.
-Make a copy of `deploy-forseti.yaml.sample` as `deploy-forseti.yaml` and update the .yaml variables:
+The provided DM templates are samples for you to use.
+Make a copy of `deploy-forseti.yaml.sample` as `deploy-forseti.yaml` and update the following variables:

 * CLOUDSQL_INSTANCE_NAME
 * SECRETS_BUCKET